Pylons/pyramid/docs/narr/webob.rst

 .. _special_request_attributes:

-Special Attributes Added to the Request by :mod:`pyramid`
+Special Attributes Added to the Request by :app:`Pyramid`
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-In addition to the standard :term:`WebOb` attributes, :mod:`pyramid` adds special attributes to every request: ``context``, ``registry``, ``root``, ``subpath``, ``traversed``, ``view_name``, ``virtual_root`` , ``virtual_root_path``, ``session``, and ``tmpl_context``.
+In addition to the standard :term:`WebOb` attributes, :app:`Pyramid` adds special attributes to every request: ``context``, ``registry``, ``root``, ``subpath``, ``traversed``, ``view_name``, ``virtual_root`` , ``virtual_root_path``, ``session``, and ``tmpl_context``.
 These